 Schools and other groups are welcome to come and explore our gallery spaces.
 While MOD. is open to visitors of all ages, our exhibitions for 15-25 year olds.
 If you plan to bring primary school aged children, take some time to visit beforehand.
-Please see the Resources section below for more detail.

 We recommend allowing at least an hour for your visit.
 Please note that MOD. has no bag storage facilities.